1.1 Race organisation

 9.3 Pictures and film free rights

-The participants gives the race organisation the right to use pictures and film material taken during the race to be used free of rights in marketing, press material, internet, television and films etc
+The participants gives the race organisation and its sponsors the right to use pictures and film material taken during the race to be used free of rights in marketing, press material, internet, television and films etc

 10 Accepting the rules